-In Witten's work \cite{Witten:1990hr}, a novel approach to the intersection theory of the moduli space $\overline{\cM}_{g,n}$ of stable curves is proposed based on the two dimensional topological gravity, and it is conjectured that the generating function of the Hodge integrals over $\overline{\cM}_{g,n}$ is given by the tau function of the KdV hierarchy.
-The Witten's conjecture is proved elegantly by Kontsevich's work \cite{Kontsevich}, and the cell decomposition of $\overline{\cM}_{g,n}$ on basis of the Strebel's quadratic differential is realized by the metric ribbon graphs \cite{MP98} in his proof.
-On basis of the Kontsevich's work, the symplectic volume of the moduli space of stable curves is defined on the space of the metric ribbon graphs in \cite{BCSW}, and is referred to as the \emph{Kontsevich-Witten symplectic volume}.
+In Witten's work \cite{Witten:1990hr}, a novel approach to the intersection theory of the moduli space $\overline{\cM}_{g,n}$ of stable curves is proposed based on the two-dimensional topological gravity, and it is conjectured that the generating function of integrals over $\overline{\cM}_{g,n}$ is given by the tau function of the KdV hierarchy.
+Witten's conjecture is proved elegantly by Kontsevich \cite{Kontsevich}, and the cell decomposition of $\overline{\cM}_{g,n}$ on the basis of Strebel's quadratic differential is realized by metric ribbon graphs \cite{MP98} in his proof.
+On the basis of Kontsevich's work, the symplectic volume of the moduli space of stable curves is defined on the space of metric ribbon graphs in \cite{BCSW}, and is referred to as the \emph{Kontsevich--Witten symplectic volume}.